-When there is an agreement (domestic contract between the parties), or court order (either by agreement or imposed by the court), the parties may agree to change the support being paid.
+When there is an agreement (domestic contract between the parties), or court order (either by agreement or imposed by the court), the parties may agree to change the child support being paid.

 There are background documents or information to be exchanged, which can be court-required and assisted by family lawyers.
-The parties can engage a family mediator to work with both of them in an effort to determine if an agreement can be reached as to what changes should be made in the child support.
+The parties can hire a family mediator to work with both of them in an effort to determine if an agreement can be reached as to what changes should be made in the child support.